“Why do you write?” he asked me, looking into my eye.

 “But still, tell me why do you keep writing?
 You don’t earn anything from it.
 Nor you do any kind of marketing to your writings.
 You just share and let the world see.
 But you never focus on getting something from it.
 I never understand why you do that” he asked me.

 I gave him a smile and I knew I had to tell him the answer.
 “Money is just a by-product for anything.
 It is a fuel.
 We don’t drive a car to be able to purchase more fuel.
 We purchase fuel to drive longer.
-But there is a far greater reason as to why I write” I replied to him, using one of the phrases I used in my book.
+Similarly, there is a far greater reason as to why I write” I replied to him, using one of the phrases I used in my book.

 “What is it?” he asked me, interested in what I had to say.
 I saw his interest and understood he’s hooked.